eatingurtoes/g1lbertCFW/README.md

 Don't ask for ETAs on other devices and versions.
 They will come soon.

-Thanks to everyone on the team for making this possible, and meeza for helping with testing!
+Thanks to everyone on the team for making this possible, and all of our testers!